CarsonSun2207/Travas_Pro/README.md

 ## Motivation
 ### Overview
 In the near future, imagine the car as the guardian of the road and the pioneer of powerful mobility.
-Our latest project, Onboard Anti-Collision and Path Navigation Control, and Traffic Control System, Travas is the protagonist of this narrative, reimagining the future, To maintain road safety and robust traffic control.
+Our latest project, Onboard Anti-Collision and Path Navigation Control, and Traffic Control System.

-Meet Travas, who spends his days navigating busy city streets.
-With our revolutionary solutions, vehicles become safe havens, integrated into traffic.

-On a foggy morning, when Travas approaches an intersection, a chip on the side of the road sends a warning signal to the car that the road ahead is dangerous, thus alerting the driver to drive carefully.
+On a foggy morning, when the car approaches an intersection, the chip on the side of the road will send a warning signal to the car that the road ahead is dangerous, so as to remind the driver to drive carefully.
 When it receives a signal from the second chip, it means the car has left the road.
 This system helps car owners optimize their journeys, seamlessly integrating innovation with their daily lives.

 But it didn't end there.
-If Travas encounters a pedestrian walking in front of him, his car will remain stationary under the detection of our ultrasound system.
+If the vehicle encounters a pedestrian walking in front, the pedestrian will also keep the vehicle stationary under the detection of our ultrasonic system.
 This also ensures efficient and harmonious traffic flow.

 ### Project  Scope
 1. System flexibility